 As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the “Off the Beaten Path” of every state.
-We love the big popular stuff like everyone else, but there is just something incredible about discovering something unique, different, and taking that road less traveled.
+We love the big popular stuff like everyone else, but there is just something incredible about discovering something unique, and different.
+Taking that road less traveled has been our favorite way to travel.
 We certainly can’t explore them all, but we’d love you to include your favorites below too.
 Each blog post will include a link to the free camping areas we loved so much. complete with pictures and GPS coordinates.
 You definitely have to visit popular places like Olympic National Park and Mount Rainier National Park while in Washington.
-But we have some unique, off the beaten path experiences you might want to check out too.
+But we have some unique, off-the-beaten-path experiences you might want to check out too.

 Maryhill Museum and Stonehenge